The Great Gatsby (musical): Musical numbers

+The original Broadway cast recording for the musical was released digitally on 28 June 2024 through Masterworks Broadway.
+CDs of the recording were released later on 2 August 2024.

 Reception

 The Guardian described the original Broadway performance as an 'underwhelming transfer to stage in a bombastic yet misfiring new production' criticizing the play's comedic direction stating it 'thins by the musical's second act' and the focus on the 'love story' instead of the 'rigorous analysis of class or the American dream' prevalent in the source material.

 The New York Times stated that 'This musical adaptation, now on Broadway, is a lot of Jazz Age fun.
 But it forgot that Fitzgerald’s 1925 novel endures because it is a tragedy.'
 Criticizing the 'underwhelming' nature and inability to take characters such as Myrtle 'seriously', they praised the sets and technical effects.

 Entertainment Weekly summarized the Broadway adaption as 'A glitzy take on F. Scott Fitzgerald's novel that values spectacle over substance', stating the 'tone swings wildly back and forth'.
 However they also praised the cast's multidimensional performances and Cho's period costumes.

 The Washington Post criticized the show's lack of 'subtlety' and shedding of important themes to become 'a rom-com that nose-dives into overwrought melodrama', describing the play's second act as a 'a rapid succession of false ends' where the play is 'blinded' by capitalism.
 However, they praised Ricketts' performance as Nick Carraway and the set and costumes.

 Variety Magazine praised the set, costumes, and visuals, but stated the show traded 'the novel’s soul for flashy visuals' and criticized plot changes such as making Nick and Jordan explicitly heterosexual, rushing plot points, removing Daisy's 'morally bankrupt and selfish' aspects, and that 'most egregiously the musical completely omits Gatsby's backstory'.